When looking at Pinterest for the top searches on Sweden, the following 5 come out on top. Is it old stereotypes still living on?

 But not tomorrow.
 Tomorrow, the 24th January, sucks.
 And as we put our leftovers into the fridge to be eaten for lunch, we can be happy that this misery is soon over.
 On Thursday, we can drink a latte, buy an expensive lunchtime sour dough toast, and knock back a few gin and tonics after work.
 And maybe, just maybe, be a little less provoked by the sunny holiday pictures on social media.

-Hold on, there is light at the end of this long, dark tunnel.
+So hold on, there is light at the end of this long, dark tunnel.

 Stumbled across this graphic on ‘How to be Swedish – a guide for Southern Europeans’.
 I have to say that there are many things I don’t recognize from living among Swedes.
 ‘Eat eggs every day’?
 ‘Complain about the Danish’?
 ‘Drink alcohol until intoxicated every day’?